checkovterra/checkovterra/README.md

 $ terraform apply -target module.my_host
 ```

 This should finish by giving you the `docker_tunnel_command` output.
 Run that in another terminal, and then finish with another `terraform apply`.
-Afterwards, you should be able to visit the `test_link` and see nginx greeting you.
+Afterwards, you should be able to visit the `test_link` and see nginx greeting you. edit

 <!-- terraform-docs:begin -->
 ## Inputs